jonkylai/datamining/README.md

 2. Delete Pickle: This action deletes the existing database.

-3. Data Mine: This action will load the existing database and saves all unique user posts locally, which can be used as a training set to improve bot detection from SBotDetection.
+3. Data Mine: This action will load the existing database and saves all unique user posts locally, which can be used as a training set to improve phishing bot detection from SBotDetection.

 4. Watch: This action will save a specific item's listings and append it to a file, so prices over time can be monitored and visualized using RLPlot.py

-# Steam Bot Detection
+## Steam Bot Detection

 Once data is mined from RLTrading, SBotDetection extracts the features from each account.
-Metadata, profile statistics, poster comments, and user content language features are stored into a data set.
-Gathering statistical significance for labeled scammers is currently a work in progress.
-The flaws from rule-based bot detection are proving to be overcome by machine learning classification predictions.
+Metadata, profile statistics, poster comments, and user content text features are stored into the data set.
+There are currently investigations on the significance of TFIDF, stemming, lemmatization, n-grams, and sentiment features for training the model.

+Gathering a large data set for labeled scammers is currently a work in progress.
+The flaws from rule-based phishing bot detection are proving to be overcome by machine learning classification predictions.